kenort666/AstrioShop/README.md

 ![secondPhoto](https://i.ibb.co/brmbs26/2.png)

 How to launch:
-1.Download or clone the project
+1. Download or clone the project
-2.Install dependencies (npm install or yarn)
+2. Install dependencies (npm install or yarn)
 3.